jdrever/ShropBotSoc/Setup Developer Ubuntu 18.04.md

 	sudo nano /etc/apache2/apache2.conf

-...and add this to the apache2.conf so symbolic links to your Projects directory with work.
+...and add this to the apache2.conf so symbolic links to your Projects directory will work.

     <Directory /mnt/c/Users/Username/Projects/>
             Options Indexes FollowSymLinks